 Your New Kitten Checklist: 7 Essential Items

-Whether it’s for your family or you’re just an animal lover, getting a kitten is a joy — but with great joy comes great responsibility.
-While you might think that you’ll figure it out as time goes on, not being ready for your new feline friend could make life a lot harder for both of you.
-Knowing how to prepare for kittens in the house is equally as important as knowing how to raise a kitten once it’s actually in your care.
+Whether it’s for your family or you’re just an animal lover, getting a kitten is a joy — but also comes with new responsibilities.
+Not being ready for your new feline friend could make life harder for both of you.
+Knowing how to prepare for a new kitten in your house is as important as knowing how to raise a kitten once it’s actually in your care.

-We’ve put together this checklist of new kitten essentials, explaining the things you need to know before getting a kitten along with the things you need to have ready for their arrival in your home.
+We’ve put together this checklist of new kitten essentials, explaining the things you need to know before your kitten arrives along with the things you need to have ready.

 New Kitten Checklist